-France’s economic freedom score is 65.9, making its economy the 52nd freest in the 2022 Index.
-France is ranked 31st among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+France’s economic freedom score is 63.6, making its economy the 57th freest in the 2023 Index.
+Its score has declined by 2.3 points.
+France is ranked 33rd out of 44 countries in the Europe region, and its overall score is higher than the world average and below the regional average.

-France is one of the world’s most modern countries and sees itself as a leader among European nations.
-President Emmanuel Macron of the center-left La République en Marche (REM) was elected in 2017.
-His REM performed poorly in 2021 local elections, and defections caused Macron’s coalition to lose its absolute majority in parliament.
-Flagging REM popularity also led to a change in prime ministers in 2020.
-While opposition protests and strikes have quieted, reforms remain stalled because of the economic downturn.
-France’s diversified economy is led by tourism, manufacturing, and pharmaceuticals.
+France is one of the world’s most modern countries and sees itself as a leader in Europe.
+President Emmanuel Macron of the center-left Renaissance party won a second term in April 2022 with reduced support.
+His coalition lost its parliamentary majority in June as a far-left coalition and the far-right National Rally made significant gains.
+Widespread issues with nuclear power plants have hurt the nation’s energy outlook.
+Tourism, manufacturing, and pharmaceuticals lead France’s diversified economy.
 The government has partially or fully privatized many large companies but maintains a strong presence in such sectors as power, public transport, and defense.

 Rule of Law

-As a member of the EU, France has 46 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-France has an additional 29 country-specific nontariff barriers.
-Investment in some sectors remains restricted with a new decree in 2020 covering additional strategic sectors.
-The financial sector is competitive and mostly in private hands.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent; more than 600 EU-mandated nontariff measures and 29 country-specific nontariff barriers are in force.
+Investment in some sectors is restricted.
+The financial sector is modern and mostly in private hands.